Ben Gibbard: Politics

 Gibbard in 2024, discussing Seattle's one-time Teen Dance Ordinance and its effect on him in his teens.

-Gibbard is an activist for LGBTQ+ rights and wrote an article in The Daily Beast explaining why the issue is important to him.
-He stated that when his lesbian sister got married, it was "the most beautiful thing" he ever saw.
-In the article, he voiced his support for Washington Referendum 74 and discussed raising money for the issue.
+Gibbard is an activist for LGBTQ+ rights.
+He has voiced his support for the Washington Referendum 74 and discussed raising money for the issue.
 He stated, "I would just feel so much pride for my state if we could pass it by a popular vote and show the rest of the country that this is the direction we are going in."

 Gibbard has been open about his political views, expressing his support of the Democratic Party.
 On October 10, 2016, Death Cab for Cutie released "Million Dollar Loan", the first song in the Dave Eggers project, 30 Days, 50 Songs.
-The song targets Donald Trump as it satirizes the fact he asked his father for a million dollar loan.
+The song targeted Donald Trump as it satirized the fact he asked his father for a million dollar loan.
 Gibbard said of the song: "Lyrically, 'Million Dollar Loan' deals with a particularly tone deaf moment in Donald Trump's ascent to the Republican nomination.
 While campaigning in New Hampshire last year, he attempted to cast himself as a self-made man by claiming he built his fortune with just a 'small loan of a million dollars' from his father.
 Not only has this statement been proven to be wildly untrue, he was so flippant about it.
 It truly disgusted me."

 During the COVID-19 pandemic, Gibbard live streamed daily concerts from his home after canceling shows due to the pandemic.
 Gibbard played songs by his bands Death Cab for Cutie and The Postal Service and other artists such as The Decemberists, Radiohead, New Order, Depeche Mode and The Beatles while promoting local Washington non-profit organizations.